 If you have any questions regarding transfer of credits or transfer equivalencies, please contact the Registrar's Office at 318-797-5063.

 Transcripts from schools outside the United States must be evaluated by an approved independent evaluation service, with associated costs to be paid by the student.
 The evaluation will verify the accreditation of the school and establish the credit equivalencies so that LSUS will be able to give you as much credit as possible.
-Please request an English translation (if not in English) and a course-by-course evaluation be sent directly to the LSUS Admissions Office from one of the following: World Education Services, Global Credential Evaluators or Educational Credential Evaluators.
+Please request an English translation (if not in English) and a course-by-course evaluation be sent directly to the LSUS Records Office.
 The evaluation may take 8 weeks or more so please check the application deadlines to ensure that your evaluation is received prior to the deadline.